Zouping Revisited: Change and Continuity in a Chinese County

 Steven M. Goldstein was the Sophia Smith Professor of Government at Smith College from 1968 to 2016.
 He is now an Associate of the Fairbank Center and the director of the Taiwan Studies Workshop at Harvard University.
 He has been a visiting faculty member at the Fletcher School of Law and Diplomacy, Columbia University and United States Naval War College.
 Goldstein's research interest has been largely related to issues of Chinese domestic and foreign policy.
 He has published studies of Sino-American relations; Sino-Soviet relations; and the emergence of a Chinese Communist view of world affairs.
 His current research focus is on the relations between the mainland and Taiwan as well as the evolution of U.S.-Taiwan relations.

-Douglas Grob is a Senior Vice President at ASG, where he advises clients on strategy and operational initiatives in China and other parts of the Asia-Pacific region.
-Prior to joining the firm, Mr. Grob served as head of the Asia Section of the Congressional Research Service (CRS), a U.S. government agency that provides non-partisan policy research and analytical support to the committees and Members of the U.S. Congress.
-At CRS, he led a team of senior analysts and researchers developing analytical products that assessed political, security, economic, and social issues in the sub-regions and countries of South, Southeast, and East Asia, and the Pacific.
-Previously, Mr. Grob served at the U.S. Department of State, where he was a senior advisor on East Asia to the Under Secretary of State for Civilian Security, Democracy, and Human Rights.
-He also served as Staff Director of the U.S. Congressional-Executive Commission on China, established by statute in 2000, as the United States and China normalized trade relations prior to China’s accession to the WTO.
-Prior to entering public service, Mr. Grob was on the faculty at the University of Maryland, a senior research scholar at the School of Law of Peking University, and a research fellow at the Asia-Pacific Research Center of Stanford University.
+Douglas Grob is a Senior Vice President at Albright Stonebridge Group.
+He previously served as head of the Asia Section of the Congressional Research Service.
+Prior to that, he served at the U.S. Department of State as a senior advisor on East Asia to the Under Secretary for Civilian Security, Democracy, and Human Rights.
+He also served as Staff Director of the U.S. Congressional-Executive Commission on China, established by statute as the United States and China normalized trade relations prior to China’s accession to the WTO.
+Prior to entering public service, he was on the faculty at the University of Maryland, a senior research scholar at the School of Law of Peking University, and a research fellow at the Asia-Pacific Research Center of Stanford University.

-Jean C. Oi is the William Haas Professor in Chinese Politics in the department of political science and a Senior Fellow of the Freeman Spogli Institute for International Studies at Stanford University.
-She is the founding director of the Stanford China Program at the Walter H. Shorenstein Asia-Pacific Research Center.
+Jean C. Oi is the William Haas Professor of Chinese Politics in the department of political science and a Senior Fellow of the Freeman Spogli Institute for International Studies (FSI) at Stanford University.
+She is the founding director of the Stanford China Program at Shorenstein APARC.
 Professor Oi also is the founding Lee Shau Kee Director of the Stanford Center at Peking University.
 Her work focuses on comparative politics, with special expertise on political economy and the process of reform in transitional systems.
-Oi has written extensively on China's rural politics and political economy.
-Her State and Peasant in Contemporary China (University of California Press, 1989) examined the core of rural politics in the Mao period—the struggle over the distribution of the grain harvest—and the clientelistic politics that ensued.
-Her Rural China Takes Off (University of California Press, 1999) examined the property rights necessary for development and showed how "local state corporatism" facilitated rapid growth of rural industry.
+Oi has written extensively on China’s political economy.
+Her most recent works include, Zouping Revisited: Adaptive Governance in a Chinese County, with Steven Goldstein (2018); Challenges in the Process of China’s Urbanization, with Karen Eggleston and Yiming Wang (2017); Going Private in China: The Politics of Corporate Restructuring and System Reform (2011); and Growing Pains: Tensions and Opportunity in China’s Transformation, with Scott Rozelle and Xueguang Zhou (2010).